chenhuililucy/sentimentanalysis/README.md

 # sentimentanalysis
 experimental codes for a summer research project

 This is just to clarify that not all of the codes here are 100% my own.
 Some of them are codes I've modified based on online codes.
+The composition of files here is 30% reference codes annotated: 70% my own codes

 			----------------------------------